-Those that are bitten by fleas usually experience very itchy skin which can often escalate into a serious infection if not treated correctly.
+Flea bites often result in very itchy skin which can often escalate into a serious infection if not treated correctly.
 My husband suffers from fairly bad allergies and when he was bitten by a few fleas that our puppy had brought into the house, he developed a terrible rash that made scratching almost impossible to resist.
 Also, since fleas feed on blood, sometimes they can also carry some nasty bacteria that can further aggravate the situation.
 However, there is no need to panic as we are going to look at a variety of ways to deal with them and also explore a few effective measures that you can take to get rid of fleas as quickly as possible.
 As you will see, home remedies work very well for someone who has suffered from a flea bite and they are also very cheap.
-If you are looking for information on dog fleas, please visit this article on how to deal with flea bites on dogs.
-Lets take a few moments to explore our options and I will let you choose the method that is best for you and your family.
+If you are looking specifically for information on getting rid of fleas on puppies or adult dogs, check out that article for additional info after you finish reading this guide.
+Lets take a few moments to explore our options and I will let you choose the method that is best for you and your family (as well as your budget).

-Symptoms – What Do Flea Bites on Humans Look Like?
+Symptoms – What Do Flea Bites Look like?

 These bites usually cause red bumps on the skin that look very much like a mosquito bites, tick bites or even bed bug bites.
 However, if you have fleas that have taken the opportunity to bite you, there are usually more then one bite in the same area.
-While fleas prefer animals, finding fleas on people is actually rather common and needs quick identification to prevent complications.
+Many people have asked me, “can people get fleas” and for the benefit of anyone reading this article, remember this: While fleas prefer animals, is actually rather common for fleas to drink the blood of humans.
+As you can imagine, this situation needs quick identification to prevent complications.

-How Come I Do Not Feel the Flea When It Bites Me?
+How Come I Do Not Feel the Flea When It Bites?

 - Do not touch or rub the problem area.
 Keep you fingers and other potential sources of bacteria away from the flea bites!
 Bacteria from these places has the potential to infect the flea bites which is definitely something you want to avoid.